harvard-dce/mh-opsworks/README.md

 first time because you're installing a bunch of base packages.
 Subsequent instance restarts go significantly faster.

-### Step 7 - Start matterhorn

-We've built chef recipes to manage cluster-wide matterhorn startup and shutdown, so we'll use the "execute recipe" facilities built into OpsWorks to start matterhorn on the relevant instances - Admin, Engage, and Workers.

-    ./bin/rake matterhorn:restart

-The "mh-opsworks-recipes::restart-matterhorn" recipe (run under the covers by the `matterhorn:start` rake task) is safe for both cold starts and warm restarts.

-You can also start matterhorn via the OpsWorks web UI under "Stack -> Run Command".
-Select the correct instances, choose "Execute Recipes" and enter "mh-opsworks-recipes::restart-matterhorn".
-The rake task above does essentially the same thing, but with more precision.
+Matterhorn is started automatically, and instances start in the correct order to ensure dependent services are available for a properly provisioned cluster.

-### Step 8 - Log in!
+### Step 7 - Log in!

 Find the public hostname for your admin node and visit it in your browser.
-Log in with the password you set in your cluster configuration files.
+Log in with the password you set in your `secrets.json` file.

 ### Other